LeonardoPerozo12/ThryvBootcamp/secure-api/README.md

 since useNewUrlParser and useUnifiedTopology are obsolete there is no need to use them, instead I chose to use a catch to capture any possible connection error

-### also added some validations to the register, it didnt check if the user exists before creating
+#### added some validations to the register, it didnt check if the user exists before creating
+#### Fixed authMiddleware to retrieve the token from the Auth header as a Bearer token